-Not only is he a D-Dad who looked after and helped me become the person I am today, but he's also a D-Husband; my mom was diagnosed back when she was a child and is now 55 years into her life with type 1.
+Not only is he a D-Dad who looked after and helped me become the person I am today, but he's also a D-Husband; my mom was diagnosed back when she was a child and is now more than five decades into her life with type 1.

 Given that my wife and I have just returned from vacation and were able to meet up with my parents as they were dog-watching our pup Riley, this was a perfect time for me to talk my dad into sharing his perspective as a Double Type Awesome...